noamgariani11/Mock-Report/technicalNotes.md

 # Cracking password

-Unfournately, when out Digital Forensics team received the laptop it was password protected.
+Unfortunately, when our Digital Forensics team received the laptop it was password protected.
 Although there are ways to use digital forensics tools to take out the hard drive and get the disk image that way, Sten Walker (Yone), decided to encrypt his hard drive.
 The only way this laptop would be useful is if we can get access laptop with his password.

-Since he uses a very insecure operation system, Windows, it was possible to retreive his hash.
-Mimikatz software was used to retreive the password md5 hash.
+Since he uses a very insecure operating system, Windows, it was possible to retrieve his hash.
+Mimikatz software was used to retrieve the password md5 hash.

 Cellebrite UFED could do a similar task, but our organization doesn't have the resources to afford it.

-Here is are the hashes of the password retreived with Mimikatz:
+Here are the hashes of the password retreived with Mimikatz:

 MD5 hash: ```025d43b1978d96e4d40d2316c90e3caa```